To be a pet-friendly workplace, you’ll need to keep these facilities considerations in mind. Use them as you create your pets-at-work plan.

 These are the must-haves:

-- Permission from your landlord, if you do not own your workspace.
+- Permission from your property owner, if you do not own your workspace.
 You may need to adjust your lease and/or change your insurance to accommodate pets.
 Also ensure that there aren’t any local laws or regulations that would preclude having pets at work.

 - At least one nearby pet relief area with a pet waste station and trash container that is emptied on a regular basis to control odors.
-If you are not near a public space that has these, you’ll want to consider adding them on your property.
-You’ll need to determine how many you need based on how many pets you expect to participate.
-Visit the BETTER CITIES FOR PETS™ online store for purchase options.
+If you are not near a public space that has these, you’ll need to add them on your property.
+Here are best practices to consider.

-- Signage that directs pet owners to the relief area and provides instructions for use.
+- Signage that directs pet parents to the relief area and provides instructions for use.

 - Explore whether you need to add doors or half walls anywhere to manage where pets can and cannot go.